fltk/fltk/README.MSWindows.txt

 Unix file utilities (ls, cat, grep, etc.).

 Cygwin is developed by Cygnus (now part of RedHat, Inc).
 Although provided for free download under the GPL, distributing programs that require the Cygwin DLL under a license other than the GPL requires a commercial license for the Cygwin DLL.

-Native Windows programs that do not require the Cygwin DLL (compiled and linked with the "-mno-cygwin" option) may be released under any license freely.
+Native Windows programs that do not require the Cygwin DLL (cross-compiled and linked with the MinGW gcc/g++ cross compilers supplied with Cygwin) may be released under any license freely.

-Note: Since December 2009, there is a new gcc 4.x compiler that doesn't support the -mno-cygwin option anymore.
-You must use the older gcc-3 compiler instead.

-An alternative is to install the new (since about Oct.
-2010) mingw cross tools that support newer gcc compilers for building native Windows applications (like -mno-cygwin above).
 Currently you would have to install mingw64-i686-gcc-g++ for 32-bit Windows applications (despite its name!), and/or mingw64-x86_64-gcc-g++ for 64-bit applications.
 You may also need to install the corresponding '-headers' packages as well.
-Currently these tools support gcc 4.5.x or newer, but the setup for FLTK is somewhat more complicated and not yet completely supported automatically (you may need to edit some lines in the generated makeinclude file).
+Currently these tools support gcc 4.5 or newer.
+The setup for FLTK is somewhat more complicated because you must configure this as a cross compiler, but it works well.

 The MinGW distribution (Minimalist GNU for Windows) provides a similar toolset but geared solely towards native Windows